Department of Sociology

 • Exploring internship and career opportunities related to your program

-Students are encouraged to meet with faculty advisors on a regular basis, especially after completing the first year of study.
+Students are encouraged to meet with faculty mentors on a regular basis, especially after completing the first year of study.